ImageMagick v6 Examples --

 [IM Output]

-If the overlay is smaller, then the rest of the background image is replaced with transparency to fill it out.
+If the overlay is smaller then the rest of the background image is replaced with transparency to fill it out.
 Please note however that the background must have an alpha channel, or it will fill the extra space with black (the color that 'none' or 'transparent' has without any alpha channel).

 composite -compose Src -gravity South \

-hand_point.gif rose: -matte compose_expand.gif
+hand_point.gif rose: -alpha set compose_expand.gif

 [IM Output]